leeprovoost/go-rest-api-template/README.md

 The check for error (`if err != nil`) is a common Go way of handling return values that contain errors. the `main` function is one of the few places where I use log.Fatal in my application. `log.Fatal` logs your file to the console, but also exits your application.
 This is for me the correct behaviour here because without a correct `VERSION` file, the app shouldn't work.
 It's too risky that you may have deployed the incorrect application version.

 This API doesn't talk to a real database but to a very simple in-memory mock database.
-That's why I have a `fixtures.json` file with some data.
-I have added a helper function in `data/util.go` that can read and parse that file into our in-memory mock database.
-Have a look at the next Data section to find out more about the in-memory database.
-I may change this in the future into an integration with an actual database.
+The data is hardcoded into the `CreateMockDataSet()` function and loaded at application start time.
+I will change this with an actual database at some point.

 ```
-// load fixtures data into mock database
-db, err := LoadFixturesIntoMockDatabase(fixtures)
+userStore := passport.NewUserService(passport.CreateMockDataSet())
 ```

-Once all the data is read from our environment variables and `fixtures.json` file, we can then initialise our application context. `AppEnv` is a struct that holds some application info that we can pass around (e,g, provide to our handlers).
+Once all the data is read from our environment variables and the mock data has been loaded, we can then initialise our application context. `AppEnv` is a struct that holds some application info that we can pass around (e,g, provide to our handlers).
 It's a neat way to avoid using global variables and avoiding that you have application variables all over the place.

-I have defined the `AppEnv` struct in `server/appenv.go`:
+I have defined the `AppEnv` struct in `internal/passport/appenv.go`:

 ```
 // AppEnv holds application configuration data